Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 "In summary: Corners is punished hardest, Centering next, Surface/Edges the least.
 How much the overall grade is better than the worst subgrade depends on which subgrade is the worst, and also depends on how much the other three subgrades are better than the worst subgrade, measured by diff (or the differential in subgrades)"

-BGS also has a 10 score, which they call 'Pristine,' meaning that a card scored a 10 in all four sub-grades.
-BGS now actually labels the card with a black label, calling it 'BGS Black.'
+BGS also has a 10 score, called ‘Pristine,’ meaning that a card scored a 10 in all four sub-grades.
+BGS now actually labels the card with a black label, calling it ‘BGS Black.’

 I think this whole Pristine thing is a bit confusing and I think the whole thing sort of puts off many collectors.
 Nevertheless, a Pristine-graded card does often hold a premium.